How to sell on Etsy and make money

 Decide which products to sell

 This is the hard part, but if you choose wisely, this could be the start of a whole new business.
 It doesn't even need to be a physical item as plenty of Etsy stores sell their designs for people to print at home, or create imagery for people to use on their websites and social media.

-If you're really struggling for ideas of what to sell on Etsy, why not take a look at the site to see what others are doing?
+If you're really struggling for ideas of what to sell on Etsy to make money, why not take a look at the site to see what others are doing?
 See this as an opportunity for inspiration, but make sure you don't copy someone else's idea!

 If you're really switched on, this is the best stage to create or order a prototype or test of your product.
 It will allow you to see what it will look like, make it easier to take product photos and also test out the build quality.

 Choose a name and logo for your shop

 Don't think too hard about the name for your Etsy shop.
 It won't have much of an impact on your sales.
 Even after your store has gone live, you can still change it up to five times.
 Think of something simple and snappy and try not to be too obscure or clever.
-Also make sure to Google your name to make sure it's not clashing with anything else.
+Also, try googling your name to make sure it's not clashing with anything else.

 Create clear and attractive images of your items

-If you ordered or created a test product as mentioned in point one, this should be quite easy.
+If you've ordered or created a test product, this should be quite easy.